 As an open and transparent body, the PUB welcomes and encourages public participation in its hearings.
 Public participation ensures that all public issues and perspectives come to the Board’s attention in a transparent process.
 As such, there are several ways for the public to become involved in any public hearing before the Board:

 You may become involved as a presenter.
 A presenter is someone who wants to make a statement to the Board about the application being reviewed in a public hearing.
 Presenters may attend the hearing but are not required to participate in the same way as an intervener.
-While presenters are not required to pre-register with the PUB, they should notify us before or at the start of the hearing of their intention to present.
+While presenters are not required to pre-register with the PUB by submitting the Public Presentation Application form to the Board by the deadline for presenters set out in the Notice of each hearing, they should notify us before or at the start of the hearing of their intention to present.
 Presenters are encouraged to also provide a written copy of their presentations.

 You may become involved as an interested citizen.
 Any member of the public may attend Board hearings, may ask questions about issues, or bring matters of interests to the attention of the PUB outside of a formal hearing.
 Such interactions with PUB staff and others should be conducted in a structured and collegial manner.